EduLaurentino/rca-sus-project/README.md

 streamlit run app.py
 ```

-TheThe Streamlit application provides an interactive interface to explore the aggregated SRAG datasets.
+The Streamlit application provides an interactive interface to explore the aggregated SRAG datasets.
 On the **Data Explorer** page you can filter records by year, state (UF) and date range, view the filtered table, compute incidence rates by combining case counts with population estimates, and visualize trends via line charts.
 A **Map Visualisation** page displays choropleth maps of total cases or incidence rates by state using the IBGE shapefiles.
 A **References** page lists key research papers, data dictionaries and other documentation consulted in this project.
-e lists key research papers, data dictionaries and other documentation consulted in this project.

 ## Exploratory Analysis